microsoft/azure-health-data-services-toolkit/docs/concepts.md

 # Concepts

-The core goal of this SDK is to build **custom operations** to extend the behavior of Azure Health Data Services.
+The core goal of this toolkit is to build **custom operations** to extend the behavior of Azure Health Data Services.
 Abstractly, custom operations can:

 - Modify incoming requests.
 - Acquire additional information to make decisions.
 - Output information to Azure services.

-A custom operation is the business goal that you're trying to accomplish with this SDK, and a pipeline is the implementation of this custom operation.
+A custom operation is the business goal that you're trying to accomplish with this toolkit, and a pipeline is the implementation of this custom operation.

 ## Definitions